Congressus XIV Internationalis Fenno-Ugristarum

 Symposium B.9: Discourse particles in the Uralic languages

-Organizers: Elena Markus, Denys Teptiuk, Triin Todesk, Marili Tomingas, Eda-Riin Tuuling, Iuliia Zubova
+Organizers: Elena Markus, Denys Teptiuk, Triin Todesk, Marili Tomingas, Eda-Riin Tuuling, Iuliia Zubova (University of Tartu)

 Download PDF